mlyon-df/movie-engine/movie-engine-fe/README.md

 npm run dev
 ```

-The app will open at http://localhost:3000
+The app will be available at `http://localhost:5173`

 Build for production:
 ```bash